vs-eth/keycloakshibd/README.md

 The persistent ID is not a human-friendly identifier for users.
-While it may guarantee uniqueness of usernames, it makes interaction with poorly written software easier by providing a somewhat sensible (and human-friendly) value in the `username` field, which can be displayed to the users.
+While it may guarantee uniqueness of usernames, it makes interaction with poorly written software easier by providing a somewhat sensible (and human-friendly) value in the `username` field, which can be displayed to users.

 ### Why use the user's E-Mail address for lookup and not his persistent ID?